 How Glasenberg did the Right Thing in Zambia

-I write this looking out from the shaded veranda of what was once a colonial home in the British Protectorate of Northern Rhodesia in the town of Mufulira.
+I write this looking out from the shaded veranda of what was once a typical colonial home in the British Protectorate of Northern Rhodesia in the town of Mufulira.
 Not far from here is the spot marking the place where the celebrated American scout, Frederick Russell Burnham, first discovered copper in 1895, and where the British transformed the area from bush into one of the greatest copper producing regions on the globe.

 How it was…

-The bungalow is located in a part of town called Fairview, whose name still conveys the essential feature of the place.
+Our bungalow is located in a part of town called Fairview, whose name still conveys the essential feature of the place.
 The British were not stupid – the wind in this part of Zambia generally only blows one way, from West to East, and so the Brits built their homes in the lush upwind area, while the fumes from the smelter largely fell on the simple dwellings built by migrant workers.
 The Brits had other priorities too.
 Opening the smelter in the early 1930s, by 1933 they had already built the golf-course, to be followed shortly by the Rugby Club, Squash Club, Cricket Club, Swimming and Boating Clubs.
 The local District Commissioner’s house was built thoughtfully so that it exited onto the Golf Course and was not too far from the mess.

 It is the day before Zambia’s Independence Day Celebrations, Zambia’s Jubilee, made more poignant this year because its 5th President lies ill in a London hospital.
 (He died on Tuesday Oct 28th).

 Earlier in the day I had visited a school called Mine Primary in the area known as Kantanshi, downwind, and in visible sight, of the smelter.
 Today it is Zambia’s largest, smelting about 200,000 mt per year, as much as the whole of Zambia produced in 2000 before privatisation.
 At the hub of the sub-Saharan copper industry and positioned only a few miles from the Congo border, not only does the smelter process the 2% containing sulphide ore from the Mufulira mine (1480 metres deep) but incoming concentrates mined in Congo which can grade Cu 20% and above in the ore.
-Bearing in mind the average Cu content in ore in the whole of Chile (the world’s largest producer) is no more than 0.5%, these are grades to die for.
+Bearing in mind the average Cu content in ore in the whole of Chile (the world’s largest producer) averages no more than 0.7%, these are grades to die for.

 …and how it is

 Looking out from the school is a good place to contemplate the changes which saw the birth of a nation that contained no more than a handful of graduates in 1964 but which has now survived its first fifty years united and peaceful (perhaps the most peaceful country in Africa).
-Across from the school I can see the stacks of the smelter in the distance rising high over the vision-line of the school wall.
-In my sight-line I can also see fume emitted; but today it is safe, pollution-free steam.
+Across from the school I can see the chimney-stacks of the smelter in the distance, rising high over the vision-line of the school wall.
+In my sight-line I can also see fume emitted; but today it is just safe, pollution-free steam.

-Glencore’s achievement goes beyond sulphur capture; every aspect of the operation is striving for excellence, the new on-site training centre for mechanics, fitters, boiler-makers, electricians aims to reduce the need for expensive fifo (fly-in fly-out) workers and will lift skills amongst the local populace.
+Glencore’s investment exceeds sulphur capture; every aspect of the operation is striving for excellence, the new on-site training centre for mechanics, fitters, boiler-makers, electricians aims to reduce the need for expensive fifo (fly-in fly-out) workers and will lift skills amongst the local populace.
 (From what I could see, the centre was of a standard that the people of Somerset can only dream of when Hinkley Point C nuclear plant construction starts in a few years).
 Aside from this, Mopani has transformed roads, raised safety standards, and engaged in medical programmes and malaria-spraying on a scale that is felt throughout this 300,000 community.
 Furthermore, it is not just sulphur of course which is captured in the off-gases but many other deleterious particulates which have affected the health of Mufulirans for decades.

 For it was in 2009, when visiting Mufulira for the second time, that I came across a group of children who were members of the school’s Climate Change Group, sponsored with a £1000 grant from the British Council and led by their charismatic teacher, Godfridah Mwimbe.
 I had arrived there by chance with the head of a UK primary school and her husband.
 As we approached in a taxi, bumping across the unmade roads leading to the school, we were caught in a sulphur storm.
 For the first time I experienced what I had only heard about, the particular effect of sulphur gas on the human organism, a constriction of the airway that makes the victim feel, however irrationally, as if he is choking or being strangled.